Manolo Bleda: Club career

 After playing for Alzira, Bleda had a six-month spell with Belshina Bobruisk in Belarus.

-In August 2014, Bleda moved from Belshyna Babruisk to Tajik League side FC Istiklol on a contract until November 2014.
-Bleda scored twice on his competitive debut, Istiklol's 10-0 Tajik Cup victory over Khosilot Farkhor.
+In August 2014, Bleda moved from Belshina Bobruisk to Tajik League side FC Istiklol on a contract until November 2014.
+Bleda scored twice on his competitive debut, Istiklol's 10–0 Tajik Cup victory over Khosilot Farkhor.

 Bleda scored on his league debut for Istiklol after 16 minutes versus Parvoz on 16 October 2014.